-To be admitted to the 6l class-session Management Information Systems/Computer Information Systems Degree Completion Program, a student needs:
+To be admitted to the 61-class-session Management Information Systems/Computer Information Systems Degree Completion Program, a student needs:

-- A minimum of 60 transferable semester units from accredited colleges or universities - · Official transcripts from all schools attended - A 2.0 grade-point average or above in the transferred courses - A writing sample that demonstrates written communication skills (submitted at registration)
+- A minimum of 60 transferable semester units from accredited colleges or universities. - Official transcripts from all schools attended. - A 2.0 grade-point average or above in the transferred courses. - A writing sample that demonstrates written communication skills.